Vortyy/tcpl_exercise/README.md

 This project aims to serve as complete annoted answers and reflexions for all developper that want to dive into C.

-I made these exercises with help, don't be affraid to use it, i want to share [ressources](ressources) that have been really helpful during this lecture, sometimes when you're stuck you're happy to understand or even compare your solution with other make you understand deeper the solution and maybe correct some mistakes.
+I made these exercises with help, don't be affraid to use it, i want to share [ressources](ressources) that have been really helpful during this lecture, sometimes when you're stuck you're happy to understand or even compare your solution with other ! it makes, you understand deeper the solution and maybe correct some mistakes.

 ## Getting Started